-2. Create a flow outline
+2. How to create a user flow outline

-Like most things in design, it’s best to start off with a first draft or outline.
+To understand how to create a user flow, like most things in design, it’s best to start off with a first draft or outline.
 Start by writing down a basic flow like a mind map.
 Each box you draw should represent a step in a user action.
 It can be helpful to outline and breakdown your flow chart into three main stages: an entry point, steps to completion, and the final step in completing a task or the final interaction.

 1. Entry point

 Entry points are the means by which a user accesses the product initially.
 Websites can have many points of entry, while apps often have limited and distinct entry points.
 Websites are usually visited by a google search or clicking on product ads and shared hyperlinks.
 Applications, on the other hand, are most commonly entered from the app store or the downloaded version on a user’s phone.
 However, points of entry for an application can also be an article, links, or advertisements.

 This is the meat of the flow chart.
 This stage usually consists of a login or signup screens, onboarding, a home screen, and any screens needed to navigate a task to completion.
 Remember to keep it simple, making sure each step is vital to the task.
 Your first draft doesn’t have to explore every facet of your platform.
 For instance, an entire step-by-step outline of password recovery isn’t crucial at this time.
 Stick to the steps needed for your user to achieve their ultimate goal.

 3. The final interaction